-Prep is Half the Battle!
+Preparation is Half the Battle!

 The faster you catch a stain, the better chance you have at getting rid of it entirely.
 Leaving a stained item until laundry day hinders the garment’s chances for a full recovery.
 Ask family members to pre-treat their own stains as soon as they happen using one of these very simple techniques.
-Heck, show them one of my videos and I’ll gladly teach them for you!

-Maximize Your Washer
+Maximize Your Loads

 Drying Your Clothes